The study of histology is to understand the microanatomy of cells, tissues, and organs and also to learn about their functions in structural terms.

 4. Methyl salicylate is expensive, but smells nice (also known as oil of wintergreen).

 5. Some newer xylene substitutes are available and a must if sectioning beta-galactosidase (beta-gal) stained tissue.
 Most of these are limolene based.
 Limolene is a volatile oil found in citrus peels (smells wonderful).
-They are less of a helath hazard and I have found them to be quite good, as long as the tissues are well-fixed.
+They are less of a heath hazard and work well, as long as the tissues are well-fixed.

 Embedment media: In order to cut biological tissue very thinly (to send photons or electron through), it must be embedded in a hard substance for support.
 The thinner the sample needs to be, the harder the embedment media must be.
 Infiltration of the media in it's liquid form is crucial to good sectioning.
 A vacuum can sometimes be applied for difficult tissues.